MerginMaps/docs/src/howto/project/working_with_nonspatial_data.md

 Non-spatial tables are often a key part of a survey project.
 The tables can be used either on their own to add new data or alternatively as a link to a spatial layer (e.g. value relation).

-We recommend using Geopackage to save your non-spatial table.
+We recommend using GeoPackage to save your non-spatial table.
 With this format, you can collaboratively edit the data and track changes.

 # QGIS project configuration